Overview of Tick Paralysis

 Paralysis of esophageal muscles develops in most dogs (but not cats), with or without obvious esophageal dilation.
 Saliva and ingested food or fluid pool in the esophagus and may be regurgitated into the pharynx and mouth.
 Loss of pharyngeal function makes it difficult for the animal to clear material from the upper respiratory tract, which may then lead to aspiration pneumonia.

 Vomiting (with evidence of bile) may occur in I holocyclus paralysis; a central action of toxin on the vomiting center has been suggested.
-Most cases of vomiting reported by clients are probably regurgitation, although drug-induced vomiting can be a complication.
+Most cases of vomiting reported by owners are probably regurgitation, although drug-induced vomiting can be a complication.
 Dogs will gag and retch in an attempt to clear secretions and move their head and jaw in an odd way, associated with a characteristic groan, to further attempt clearance of materials.

 Body temperature may be normal in the early stages; however, due to the toxin’s effect on arteriovenous anastomoses (shunts), normal thermoregulation is lost.
 This can cause hyper- and hypothermia as animals are affected by local environmental factors.
 Shivering is also lost in severe cases.
 Profound hypo- and hyperthermia can occur suddenly and can be easily misdiagnosed; hypothermia clinically resembles tick paralysis in several ways.
 When body temperature is restored, the level of tick paralysis in some cases can be mild.